 Parents/Carers Should Encourage Good Attendance By:• Talking regularly with your child about school and how they feel about it.• Not allowing your child to take time off unless it is really necessary.• Discussing with the school, at the earliest opportunity, any problems or worries that might be affecting your child's attendance.• Ensuring your child is in school for all exams and exam related components.• Advising the school of any planned absence in writing at least 15 school days in advance by using the Term Time Absence Request Form.• Arranging medical appointments for doctors, opticians or dental treatment outside of normal school hours. • Do not take holidays during term time (these will not be authorised and may be referred to the Education Welfare Officer to be considered for a Fixed Penalty Notice or other action).Reporting Student Absence

-If we have not received a reason for absence, then a text will be sent to priority contact 1 asking for a reason for absence.
-You are able to text a reply using this service.
-Any absences that we have not received a reason for within a reasonable timeframe, will be followed up.
-The Attendance Officer will proceed to call all contacts that we hold on your child’s record to ensure the welfare of your child.
-If we have not managed to make contact then members of staff will visit your home address.
+Any absences that we have not received a reason for within a reasonable timeframe, will be followed up and the Attendance Officer will proceed to call all contacts that we hold on your child's record.
+For safeguarding purposes, if we have not managed to make contact then members of staff will visit your home to ensure the welfare of your child.

 School attendance figures show a continuing increase in the numbers of students missing part of the school day due to medical appointments.